Member Loginmenu

 Happy Mag

-Emmanuelle Pagano
+Emmanuelle Salasc

 About the Author

-Prize-winning author Emmanuelle Pagano was born in 1969 and lives in the Ardèche in south-east France.
+Prize-winning author Emmanuelle Salasc was born in 1969 and lives in the Ardèche in south-east France.
 She has written fifteen novels.
 One Day I’ll Tell You Everything won the European Prize for Literature and has been translated into more than fifteen languages.
 She regularly collaborates with artists working in other disciplines.

 Read Moreright